Blitz Report™ Installation Guide

 Introduction

-This document guides you through the steps required to install Blitz Report for Oracle E-Business Suite R12 or 11i.
+This document guides you through the steps required to install Blitz Report for Oracle E-Business Suite R12 or 11i, and there is also an installation video available.

 Blitz Report installs the following objects on your Oracle E-Business Suite server: